by Susanna Gebauer (@dreckbaerfrau)

-Sharing content in social media is not the only way to grow the audience of your blog.
+Sharing content on social media is not the only way to grow the audience of your blog.

 Build a Newsletter list:

-Even though Google declared war on guestposting, it is still a very effective way to connect to other bloggers and to get your own content in front of an additional audience.
-If the readers of the blog you are guestposting on like your article, a fair amount of them usually also takes a look at your own blog.
+Even though Google declared war on guest posting, it is still a very effective way to connect with other bloggers and to get your own content in front of an additional audience.
+If the readers of the blog you are guest posting on like your article, a fair amount of them usually also take a look at your own blog.
 And while Google claims otherwise, it still works for SEO, too.